 Adding some crevices and edge roughness using tapered dark makes the trunk more believable.
 A trunk should also be grounded using grass appropriately.

 Giving Roundness to Trunk:

 As shown above, adding more stroke to one side from step 2 to step 3 to make it more dark brings out the roundness of the trunk.
 This is because on any rounded object light falls unevenly and there is different level of darkness or ‘tone’ on its surface.
 Direction of light on the object determines how the level of darkness varies, but for a trunk it is usually best to make 1/3 left side darkest, with 1/3 in the middle facing the viewer in middle tone and 1/3 on the right lightest.
+This assumes that Sun is shining from the right with the right side lit the brightest.
 Level of darkness to use is a matter of personal taste but usually using darker tones gives the trunk an old feel.
 Experiment with different levels to see what you prefer.